evansagge/resume/README.md

 I am a software developer with a focus on web applications development, with years of experience in various languages such as Ruby, Java, PHP and C/C++.
 I specialize in writing web applications, using mostly Ruby on Rails and Rack-based frameworks.
 I also write code in Javascript and design clean and simple web interfaces.

-I am heavily influenced with agile development practices, mostly from Scrum, REST-ful web development, test-driven development, and later on behavior-driven development, ensuring that the desired software behavior are properly identified from a practical standpoint and at the same time focusing on delivering simple, efficient, and usable software.
+I am heavily influenced with agile development practices, mostly from Scrum, REST-ful web development, test-driven development, behavior-driven development, and DCI.
+In software that I design and code, I strive to ensure that the desired application behavior are properly identified from a practical standpoint and at the same time focusing on delivering efficient, usable, manageable and modular software.

 In my free time, I enjoy playing soccer, hiking, running, biking, and traveling to new places.